Louis Maurice Adolphe Linant de Bellefonds: Linant as engineer

-At his return to Cairo in 1831 Linant was named chief engineer of the public works of Upper Egypt, a position that associated him in a long and fruitful career with most of the great works of modernizing Egypt's network of irrigation canals, the grand levées along the Nile.
+At his return to Cairo in 1831, Linant was named chief engineer of the public works of Upper Egypt, a position that associated him in a long and fruitful career with most of the great works of modernizing Egypt's network of irrigation canals, the grand levées along the Nile.
 By 1837, fully in charge of public works in the Ministry of Public Instruction, he received the title of bey.

 All along, the idea of a communication between the Mediterranean and the Red Sea never left him.
-From 1830 he was expressing his ideas, first with the consul general of France, then with Ferdinand de Lesseps.
-In 1841 he submitted a preliminary plan for a canal to the Compagnie Péninsulaire et Orientale and in 1844, set before Lesseps his complete plans.
+From 1830, he was expressing his ideas, first with the consul general of France, then with Ferdinand de Lesseps.
+In 1841, he submitted a preliminary plan for a canal to the Compagnie Péninsulaire et Orientale and in 1844, set before Lesseps his complete plans.
 In 1854 Lesseps obtained from the viceroy Muhammad Sa'id the firman for the canal concession on behalf of the Compagnie universelle du canal maritime de Suez, and Linant was named chief engineer, in which capacity he was soon assisted by the French hydraulics engineer Mougel, for Linant continued in charge of public works, as director general (1862), as Minister of Public Works (1869) and member of the viceroy's council.

 He retired in 1869 to write his vast memoir.
+He was elected an International Member of the American Philosophical Society.
 In June 1873, the viceroy conferred upon him the title of pasha.
 He died leaving a vast accumulation of notes, memoirs, drawings, most of which remain unedited.
 A great number of visiting Europeans left their impressions of Linant.